Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 2. Download the **[Psychtoolbox installer][installer] to your desktop**.

-3. Open Matlab and type the following in the command window:
+3. Open Octave or Matlab and type the following in the command window:

         >> cd ~/Desktop
         >> DownloadPsychtoolbox